openframeworks/ofBook/11_sound/chapter.md

 If you *want* distortion, it's much more common to use a waveshaping algorithm instead of trying to find a way to make clipping sound good [todo: link].

-###Latency
+### Latency

 No matter what, sound you produce in your app will arrive at the speakers sometime after the event that triggered the sound.
-The total time of this round trip, from event -> your app -> speakers is referred to as *latency*.
+The total time of this round trip, from the event to your app to the speakers is referred to as *latency*.

 In practice, this usually isn't a big deal unless you're working on something like a musical instrument with very tight reaction time requirements (a drum instrument, for instance).
 If you're finding that your app's sound isn't responsive enough, you can try lowering the buffer size of your ofSoundStream.
 Be careful, though!
 The default buffer size is typically the default because it's determined to be the best tradeoff between latency and reliability.
 If you use a smaller buffer size, you might experience "popping" (as explained above) if your app can't keep up with the extra-strict audio deadlines.